rajdyp/study-decks/docs/python/fundamentals/fast_api.md

     msg: str
 ```

-1.  `def root()` : This function is called path operator function i.e. function that is associated with a specific path and HTTP method.
+1. Function specified below decorator is called a path operator function as it is associated with a specific path and HTTP method.

 ## Pydantic classes for defining app config (a.k.a BaseSettings)